tarolangner/ukb_mimir/README.md

 1) Download the inference modules from [the shared folder at Uppsala Sunet Box](https://uppsala.box.com/s/k04jl8npr3792urscue2u4ov47jmeahb).
 Unpack them into "modules/".

 2) Optionally, download UK Biobank Return dataset 3072 for annotations of the UK Biobank neck-to-knee body MRI.
-It contains annotations for all those cases with artefacts that should be excluded.
+It lists subject IDs with artefacts that should be excluded.

 3) In *mimirInference.py* call *infer* with:
     * A list of paths to the UK Biobank neck-to-knee body MRI dicom files (field 20201)